The 20 Best Ecommerce Order Fulfillment Services to Help You Grow Your Store

 Using FBA also makes your products Prime-eligible, which means Amazon Prime members can order them with free two-day shipping.

-When you consider how extra costs such as shipping are the most frequent cause of abandoned carts, along with the fact that an eye-opening 82% of American households have an Amazon Prime subscription, it’s easy to see how FBA can significantly increase your sales.
+When you consider how extra costs such as shipping are the most frequent cause of abandoned carts, along with the fact that an eye-opening 200 million people have an Amazon Prime subscription, it’s easy to see how FBA can significantly increase your sales.

 On the other hand, their open return policy could potentially increase your number of returns.
-Due to an increase in returns fraud, this is a potentially dangerous rabbit hole to go down.
+And with the possibilty return fraud to bear in mind, this is a potentially dangerous rabbit hole to go down.

 Additionally, Amazon requires you to prep your products with the correct labels and packaging before sending your items to them.